 Telford Town Park: Local nature reserve and park in Shropshire, inaugural winner of the award in 2015

-UK's Best Park 2018 will open for nominations later in the year.
+UK's Best Park will return in summer 2019.
 Sign up for our regular email updates using the form at the bottom of this page or connect on Twitter, Facebook, Instagram and LinkedIn for updates on the award.

 Green Spaces for Good: Green spaces are good, do good and need to be protected for good